Varkaneh

-Varkaneh (وركانه, also Romanized as Varkāneh) is a village in Alvandkuh-e Sharqi Rural District, in the Central District of Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 848, in 196 families.
+Varkaneh (وركانه) (Note: Also romanized as Varkāneh) is a village in Alvandkuh-e Sharqi Rural District of the Central District in Hamadan County, Hamadan province, Iran.

-Name
+Etymology

-The name Vārkaneh is ultimately derived from Old Iranian *Varkānaka-, itself from Proto-Iranian *wr̥kāna-, and ultimately sharing an etymology with Varkāna, the Old Persian name of the province of Hyrcania.
+The name Varkaneh is ultimately derived from Old Iranian *varkānaka-, itself from Proto-Iranian *wr̥kāna-, and ultimately sharing an etymology with Varkāna, the Old Persian name of the province of Hyrcania.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 848 in 196 households.
+The following census in 2011 counted 800 people in 219 households.
+The 2016 census measured the population of the village as 713 people in 201 households.